 Many factors should be considered in deciding where to apply: geographical region, setting (urban or rural), size, selectivity, status, cost, financial aid possibilities, special programs (combined degree, affirmative action admissions, night law school), clinical programs and so forth.
 The Official Guide to U.S. Law Schools is a good place to begin your research.
 The guide presents two-page school descriptions prepared by the schools.
 It gives a good sense of how the schools see themselves—what they think they do especially well—as well as specifics about their programs and financial aid.
 Many include a grid of their admissions record from the previous year at the various GPA and LSAT levels, which can give you some ideas of how likely you are to be accepted at any particular law school.
 The most recent copy of the guide is available in the Department of Political Science or it may be ordered from Law Services using the publication order form in the Registration and Information Book.

 Once you have established a list of potential law schools, write to ask for catalogs and applications.
-New catalogs are available in August or September.
+New catalogs are available in June.

 Selecting a law school is a critical decision.
 Gather as much information as you can before you commit your time, money and energy.
 The following is a checklist of items you should investigate before you make a final decision: